 These Mediterranean-themed tacos by Pumpkin and Peanut Butter include baked falafel balls and Sriracha avocado cream, topped with a sprinkle of chopped cilantro for a refreshing finish.

 Check out how crispy this baked cauliflower looks.
 Using no oil, you can achieve this perfect crunch with breadcrumbs and shredded coconut.
 The sweet and sour slaw and creamy tangy tartar sauce take these tacos to the next level, and all this plant-based goodness can be cooked in less than an hour.
-Your taste buds can thank the creative minds at Veggie Inspired Journey.

 Try this healthy twist on the traditional version.
 PETA recommends that you replace the “beef” with a sweet potato filling that’s low in calories and loaded with vitamins A and C as well as potassium.
 Plus, one can of black beans contains 15 grams of protein.
 You can’t beat that.

 Spinach, potatoes, cilantro, and poblano peppers help to make this masterpiece green, but there are also ingredients like cumin, nutritional yeast, and plant-based milk to keep you on your toes.
-Forks Over Knives says that this is one of the best ways to make vegan tacos, and we believe it.

 9. ‘Fish’ Tacos